Guides#

 class defines the fundamental operations for interacting

 with a flash device.
-You’ll need to create a concrete class that inherits from
+Create a concrete class that inherits from

 pw::kvs::FlashMemory